 This stage is for innovators who require support for continued growth and for assessing the likelihood that the innovation can achieve social impact and/or market viability at a larger scale.
 During this transition period, innovators may require funding to test new business models or to make operational refinements.

 During this stage, innovation teams should propose an appropriate strategy to track and rigorously assess social impacts, cost-effectiveness, operational feasibility, and/or commercial viability if relevant.
 For solutions that will require significant public resources to transition to scale, this stage typically includes rigorous testing of social impact and cost-effectiveness, often through randomised experiments.
 Funds can also be used to build paths to sustainability and scale.

 This category of funding helps innovators transition successful approaches to a large scale, usually with the goal of eventually achieving widespread adoption in one or more developing countries.
 Activities at this stage could include addressing operational challenges for scaling up; working with partners who will help scale the project beyond our support (e.g. investors, existing large commercial firms, developing country governments, etc.); adapting and expanding innovations to different contexts/geographies; or assessing ways to drive cost-effectiveness as the scale continues to increase.

 For innovations with scaling up pathways that require sustained long-term public or philanthropic support, rigorous evidence of social impact and cost-effectiveness relative to alternative approaches is required at this stage.
 Innovations scaling up through commercialisation should be able to demonstrate that their innovation has passed a market test, meaning that the innovation is profitable and/or has attracted further growth capital from the market.

-Before applying, applicants are asked to review additional information on the page what type and amount of funding should I apply for.Types of financing
+Before applying, applicants are asked to review additional information in our frequently asked questions.Types of financing